Alzheimers Disease

 Sudden severe headache, seizures, loss of consciousness, or sudden weakness on one side of the body associated with Alzheimers Disease.

-Sudden or rapidly worsening symptoms of Alzheimers Disease that impair basic daily function.
+Sudden or rapidly worsening symptoms that impair basic daily function.

 Difficulty breathing, severe pain, loss of consciousness, or high fever with confusion.